 Ablative and non-ablative fractional lasers

 Non-ablative lasers tighten the skin and stimulate new collagen formation.
 These lasers are less effective than microneedle radiofrequency or ablative lasers and have minimal effects on deep, pitted scars.
-Pulsed dye lasers are another kind of non-ablative laser that are used to improve raised scars and keloids.
+Pulsed dye lasers are another kind of non-ablative laser that is used to improve raised scars and keloids.

 Subcision (cutting under the scar with a scalpel)